Danielku15/SlickGrid-wiki/Slick.Grid.md

 >`columnDefinitions` - An array of column definitions.

 Sets grid columns.
 Column headers will be recreated and all rendered rows will be removed.
-To rerender the grid (if necessary), call `render()`.
+To re-render the grid (if necessary), call `render()`.
 ```javascript
 // Change the name of the first column to "First"
 var data = grid.getColumns();